dtison/HackerRank/README.md

 # HackerRank
-*Solutions to challenges on hackerrank.com*.
+**My solutions to challenges on hackerrank.com**.

-Most of my solutions are in PHP, or C++ for speed or other reasons.
+Most of the solutions are in PHP, or C++ for speed or other reasons.
 Some Java might be included at times.

 If it's a Functional Programming challenge, it will be either Scala or Haskell.